ongyx/vgmusic.py/README.md

 ## Backends

-The API has two backends: dictionary-like (access from Python code) and a REST-based web interface (through Flask, from elsewhere).
+The API has two backends: dictionary-like (access from Python code) and a REST-based web interface (through Flask, from elsewhere) (WIP).
-You can also use it from the command-line (WIP).
+You can also use it from the command-line.

 ### Dictionary/Key